onitake/canhat/README.md

 This may be necessary on older Raspberry Pi boards that don't support the ID EEPROM feature.

+During testing, you can use the following command to quickly load the driver without the ID EEPROM:

+    sudo dtoverlay mcp2515-can0 oscillator=16000000 interrupt=12

 Note that the interface still needs to be brought up like a network device:

-    ip link set can0 up type can bitrate 1000000
+    sudo ip link set can0 up type can bitrate 125000 loopback off sample-point 0.75

 This configures a line speed of 1MHz.
 Commonly supported rates are 125kHz or 1MHz.
 Choose according to your other CAN components and wiring quality.